Think You Are Not Good Enough? Please Read

 I think “PEOPLE YOU COMPARE YOURSELF TO HAVE CHALLENGES TOO” may be the most common way from the list above that people lie to themselves and think they are not good enough.

 In 1999 I had the opportunity to take part in a 10 day training led by The Dalai Lama.
-At the end of the 10 days when he was wrapping things up, he shared something to the effect of, “Well at least I was healthy for this training.
-Last time I was here I was sick and I was worried that I would not be able to be healthy for this whole training and ruin it for all of you”.
-To me the humility and honesty in which he shared his own version of thinking he is not good enough was powerful, it still is today.
+At the end of the ten days, when he was wrapping things up, he shared something to the effect of, “Well, at least I was healthy for this training.
+Last time I was here, I was sick, and I was worried that I would not be able to be healthy for this whole training and ruin it for all of you”.
+To me, the humility and honesty with which he shared his version of thinking he was not good enough was powerful, and it still is today.
 I think it is safe to say that if The Dalai Lama can question if he is not good enough, comparing ourselves to others is not productive and rarely accurate.
 I wonder how many young women looked up to the life that Hillary Clinton had when she was the First Lady in the White House before the Monica Lewinsky scandal?
-How many young African-Americans have used Bill Cosby as a role model?
-What about the former coach at Penn State Joe Paterno?
-I am not judging or condemning any of these people, I am just using them as examples of how dangerous and naïve it can be to compare ourselves to how and what we think other people’s lives are like.
-I remember as a kid that my maternal grandmother used to say all the time, “Michael, you never know what goes on behind anybody else’s closed doors.”
+How many young African Americans have used Bill Cosby as a role model?
+What about the former coach at Penn State, Joe Paterno?
+I am not judging or condemning any of these people; I am just using them as examples of how dangerous and naïve it can be to compare ourselves to how and what we think other people’s lives are like.
+As a kid, my maternal grandmother always said, “Michael, you never know what goes on behind anybody else’s closed doors.”
 I think she was right.

-I am interested in hearing your thoughts and experiences with the 8 Things To Remember When You Think You’re Not Good Enough.
+I would like to hear your thoughts and experiences about the 8 Things to Remember When You Think You’re Not Good Enough.

 Other posts you may enjoy: